hurley87/mini-games/README.md

 ---

-**Mini Games Studio** - Empowering creators to build tokenized games that can be played on Zora and Farcaster.
+**Mini Games Studio** - Empowering creators to build tokenized games that can be traded on Zora and played on Farcaster.